nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-Csv file will be named according to the input, and the file name can only contain alphanumeric characters.
+CSV file will be named according to the input, and the file name can only contain alphanumeric characters.
 You may want to sort the stocks using `sort` command to sort the stock in their preferred order as mentioned [earlier](#sorting-inventory-sort) before converting it into the CSV file.
 The CSV file is saved to `[root directory]/data/userInput.csv` after successfully executing the command.